 Reading the piece is pretty interesting, and I recommend you check it out.
 There are more examples of this kind of phenomenon today than anyone could count.
 It brings to mind things like Google Glass—remember those?
 There was a day when many thought we would all be wearing cool-but-clunky computer-cameras on our faces.
 It never happened, of course.
 But the tech didn’t just go away, it reconstituted in a much smarter package with a better story that speaks to a particular audience.
 Versions of this, such as Intel’s Vaunt, still failed.
 But that’s ok.
 Smart glass tech is traveling along its own peculiar cycle, and maybe one day it will find its profitable middle path.

 But can we know for sure what will transform marketing and what won’t?
 Very smart MarTech bloggers try to make predictions all the time, but technology is always changing, wildly, unpredictably, disruptively—it’s the nature of the beast.
 Who can say what will happen next?
 As marketers, we want to find the best and most informed ways to use developments in tech effectively without falling victim to all the hype.
-It’s not clear that we can—but that doesn’t mean we can’t try.
+It’s not clear that we can—but that doesn’t mean we can’t try to make our projects a success.

 This is important because if the late 20th century was any indication, the 21st century is going to be an era of intensive innovation and technological advancement on a scale so disorienting that we may all get swooped up in the hysteria.
 So how do we get a solid snapshot of what the future might hold for marketers?
 What will branding actually look like in 2035 or 2050?